 - effectively covers redness, blemishes, etc

-- formula is easy to apply/blend out for a seamless finish
+- easy to apply/blend out for a seamless finish

 - feels extremely lightweight on the skin

 - natural-looking finish looks just like skin (near-matte)

 - tends to cling a bit to very dry areas

 - strong paint/chemical smell straight out of the bottle (lasts until the foundation is set)